lmachens/game-ticker/README.md

 # Game Ticker

-**The social network for Gamers!**
+**The social network for Gamers**

-Automatically share highlights and comments on your favorite games with your friends.
+Automatically share highlights and comments of your favorite games with your friends.

 This project is the result of a [Gaming App Course](https://coda.io/@leon-machens/gaming-app-lvl).

 ## Features

+Play and let **Game Ticker** take care of the rest.

-- Play and let Game Ticker automatically capture your highlights.
+- **Game Ticker** will automatically record your ingame highlights
-- Spectate your friends match in a live-ticker.
-You won't miss any highlight!
+- Watch your friends' matches in the live ticker.
+You will no longer miss a highlight again!
 - Share your highlights with your friends.

+## Prerequisites

+- node >= v14.17.1
+- npm <= 7.20.0

 ## Installing / Developing